elementor/elementor/README.md

 1. **Drag & Drop.** Our instant drag & drop lets you easily place every element anywhere on the page.
 2. **Resize Columns.** Set the column width exactly how you want it by dragging its corner left and right.
 3. **Truly Live Edit.** Changes on the page are displayed in realtime.
 No need to press update or preview.
-4. **Template Library.** Save your pages or sections as template, so you can easily reuse them again, or choose one of our beautiful pre-designed templates.
+4. **Template Library.** Save your pages or sections as templates, so you can easily reuse them again, or choose one of our beautiful pre-designed templates.
 5. **Responsive Design.** Create custom settings for desktop, tablet & mobile by switching between devices.

 ## Changelog ##